Bangaarada Manushya: Soundtrack

 The soundtrack of the film was composed by G. K. Venkatesh, with lyrics penned by Hunsur Krishnamurthy, Chi.
 Udaya Shankar, R. N. Jayagopal and Vijaya Narasimha.
 The two romantic songs "Aaha Mysooru Mallige" and "Baala Bangaara Neenu, Haneya Singara Neenu" have withstood the test of time.
 The audio was later released on Saregama.

 The song "Aaha Mysooru Mallige" was later used by G. K. Venkatesh in the 1977 Telugu movie Chakradhari as "Naalo Evevo Vinthalu", which incidentally was the remake of 1974 Kannada movie Bhakta Kumbara, also starring Rajkumar, with music composition by G. K. Venkatesh.

 Reception

 Critical response

 Despite the overwhelming response, the film attracted strong criticism from a section of writers.
-Commenting on the purpose and narrative mode of the film, the late novelist Alanahalli Krishna said, "The film shows scant respect to the audience by showing a close-up of the hero’s footwear in the very beginning of the film.
+Commenting on the purpose and narrative mode of the film, the late novelist Alanahalli Krishna said, "The film shows scant respect to the audience by showing a close-up of the hero's footwear in the very beginning of the film.
 It encourages idol worship."
 On the other hand, writer U. R. Ananthamurthy said the film was deceptive and would lead the young audience believe that they too will grow rich overnight like their hero Rajiva in the film.
-Irrespective of the flak, the film was set to redefine the course of Kannada commercial cinema.
-Bangarada Manushya had drawn the audience to the cinema hall in an unprecedented manner.
+Irrespective of the flak, the film was set to redefine the course of Kannada cinema that blended both commercial and parallel cinema.
+Bangaarada Manushya had drawn the audience to the cinema hall in an unprecedented manner, which over the period of time made critics to praise it as an All-Time classic.
+Bangaarada Manushya has become an all-time favourite for many Kannada movie buffs.